RSS Isn't Dead. It's Learning.

 The question isn't how to read RSS anymore.

-It's what happens after you get the feed.
+It's what happens after you get the feed — and how to make it feel less like work.

 That's where Taskade Genesis begins.